yesayanhaykaz/devops_final_project/README.md

 #### Using the AMI with Terraform
 After the AMI is created, use the AMI ID in your Terraform configuration to launch an EC2 instance.
 This allows you to deploy infrastructure using the newly created AMI.

-**Conclusion:** Following these steps, you can automate the creation of an AWS AMI with PostgreSQL using Packer, Ansible, and GitHub Actions.
+**Conclusion:** Following these steps, you can automate the creation of an AWS AMI with MongoDB using Packer, Ansible, and GitHub Actions.
 This makes it easier to manage and deploy your infrastructure.

 #### Remote Backend on S3 Bucket
 - Create an S3 bucket manually.